tweag/nickel/README.md

 - [Starlark](https://docs.bazel.build/versions/master/skylark/language.html) is
     the language of [Bazel](https://bazel.build/), which is a dialect of [Python](https://www.python.org/).
-It does not have types and recursion is forbidden, making it not Turing-complete.
+It does not have types and recursion is forbidden, making it not turing-complete.

 See [RATIONALE.md](./RATIONALE.md) for the design rationale and a more detailed comparison with these languages.